kaltura/kaltura-api-workshop/README.md

 ### Task 6
 #### Recruiter: Get All Playlists

 The final page in the interview flow shows all candidate playlists and allows basic searching by name.
-This requires retrieving all playlists.
-Sorting by descending create date is advised.
-> Reminder that all list actions require a pager.
+In a real scenario, the filtering and pagination would be done against the server, but for the purpose of this workshop we are fetching all the relevant playlists and manipulating/searching through them on the client side.
+In that case, you'll need to retrieve all playlists from the API - and sort by descending create time.
+Reminder that all list actions require a pager.

 ## Conclusion